9sz/GoogleCybersecurityCourse/README.md

 # GoogleCybersecurityCourse
-All my activities in the Google Cybersecurity Professional course.
+All of my activities in the Google Cybersecurity Professional course.